 The mock trial has proven to be an effective learning tool for students of all grade levels.
 It helps them understand the law, practice critical thinking, and gain greater confidence with public speaking by assuming the roles of attorneys and witnesses in a fictional criminal or civil trial.

 Participants experience first-hand the difficulties that judges, lawyers and juries face in determining which facts are relevant and what legal arguments are effective.
+Click here to see the video of 2014 Oregon Mock Trial Finals (the password is: mocktrial2014).

 See below for more information about: